 9. Use Wallspace

 Use the walls for extra storage so you won’t use up valuable surface area on side tables and larger shelves.
 This innovative design offers a ton of book (as well as other objects) storage space.
 Use a floating shelf mounted to a wall to stack books for a distinctive, bohemian vibe.
 Before purchasing the right type of shelves, make sure whether your walls are plaster or drywall.
 It is important because books are heavy, and your shelf must be able to support their weight.

 Try adding corner shelves for even more space-saving solutions for your storage needs.

 Don’t have enough space for a decent closet?
 Don’t worry, because you can always find a more creative way to deal with the issue.
 A floating shelf with hooks for bags, purses, and coats should be bought and used.
 For a portable closet, use a rolling clothes rack.
 What’s more, you can use a clothes rack suspended from the ceiling to form a temporary curtain for your bedroom.

 In a tiny studio, using an accent wall is a fantastic way to add some visual appeal.
 To define the space in the bedroom, use a striking, abstract wallpaper.
 Everyone who visits your apartment will notice – and like it – immediately.

 The main rule while designing a studio apartment is to make sure that every detail in your space has a purpose.
 Don’t overcrowd the place, because the area should be as open as possible.
+Consider door options for small spaces that maximize the room and don’t compromise functionality or style.
 Designing a small place is challenging without a doubt; still, there are plenty of ideas that are both creative and not expensive.
 These layout ideas will be the perfect guide to how to decorate a studio apartment.